In this sewing tutorial, I want to talk about the TRAPUNTO technique.

 Trapunto stitching is much more enjoyable when you have the right tools and supplies on hand.
 Learn how to trapunto quilt today.

-Your room has warm, brown/red colors?
+Does your room have warm, brown/red colors?
 Wonder how this will look in pink?
 I can tell you already: MARVELLOUS!
 Here is the same article using a dark pink material from the same collection.